molinfo-vienna/software-development/PACKAGING.md

 python setup.py sdist upload -r pypi
 ```
 It is *highly recommended* that you first upload your package to the [PyPI testing site](https://testpypi.python.org) before uploading it to the live PyPI.

+**Versioning**: Maintain clear versioning that adheres to semantic versioning standards.
+This helps users understand the extent of changes in each release.

 ### Conda